fquevedo/fzsportsApi/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-For continue, make sure Docker is installed already.
-In order to install the project, its necesary a MongoDB Server.
-Let's pull an image and run it locally using Docker.
+In order to install the project, make sure Docker is installed already.
+Let's pull a MongoDB image and run it locally using Docker.
 * MongoDB
   ```sh
   docker pull mongodb